Skip to main content

 • Amount is specified in cents (smallest currency unit)

-• Your business must have sufficient payout_balance to cover the amount
+• Your business must have sufficient payout balance to cover the amount

 • If balance is insufficient, the operation fails without creating the user